vsha96/mllib/README.md

     - They should be available for most of the popular distros, using default packgage managers for the platform
         - For macOS you can use [Homebrew](https://brew.sh/): run `brew install openblas lapack`
         - For Debian-based distros (such as Ubuntu) you could use `sudo apt-get install libblas-dev liblapack-dev` ([more info](https://wiki.debian.org/DebianScience/LinearAlgebraLibraries))
-        - For Arch Linux / distros based on it `pacman -S blas lapack` just solves it
+        - For Arch Linux / distros based on it `pacman -S blas lapack gsl` just solves it
 2. Download and install [the Haskell Tool Stack](https://docs.haskellstack.org/en/stable/README/#how-to-install)
 `curl -sSL https://get.haskellstack.org/ | sh`
 3. Clone the repository to download the latest version of this library